TomSpencer-Dev/JavaScript_Projects/README.md

 # JavaScript_Projects

-These are some small projects I made using JavaScript
+These are some small projects I made using JavaScript.

 <h2>Projects</h2>